ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

 * Required fields (enforced by GraphQL data model)
 * Ensure required fields are non-blank. (enforced by GraphQL data model)
 * Ensure fields are formatted properly (enforced by GraphQL data model - and custom code if needed)
 * Verify maximum lengths on fields.
-(Delegate using custom data types if possible.)
+(Enforced using custom data types where possible.)
   * (e.g., `TrimmedNonEmptyString240`)

 ### Request Header Checks

 * Validate Journal Source
   * Verify Source is allowed for API consumer.
-(TBD - We will want to link the API Consumer authentication identifier to the journal sources.)
 * Validate Journal Category
-  * Verify Category is valid for API use.
-(TBD - only a small set of journal categories will be able to be used via integrations)
-  * Verify Category is allowed for API consumer.
-(Each API Consumer may have a limited set of journal categories they are allowed to use.)
+  * Verify Category is `UCD Recharge`
 * Confirm if `consumerTrackingId` previously used and reject if found in the action request table.

 ### Data Validation